Biodiversity

 Red Sandalwood

-A hardy deciduous tree valued for its rich red timber and soil-enriching leaf litter; supports biodiversity in dry landscapes.
+A hardy deciduous tree valued for its rich red timber and soil-enriching leaf litter, supporting biodiversity in dry landscapes.

 Sub-Canopy